Jorge Hernández (footballer, born 1989)

 Jorge Daniel Hernández Govea (born 10 June 1989), also known as El Burrito, is a Mexican former professional footballer who played as a defensive midfielder.

 Club career

 Jaguares

 Hernández made his professional debut on October 4, 2008, coming from the youth ranks of Chiapas.
-In 2010 Hernández scored a long range shot banger against Chivas de Guadalajara to open the score 1–0 in there eventual 4–0 victory.
+In 2010 Hernández scored a long range shot banger against Chivas de Guadalajara to open the score 1–0 in their eventual 4–0 victory.

 Pachuca

 On June 25, 2012, Hernández was presented as a C.F.
 Pachuca player after being transferred from Chiapas.
 Hernández won with C.F.
 Pachuca the Clausura 2016 tournament after winning on aggregated score 2–1.